tiepdotme/serenade-wind/_posts/2020-02-23-project-slocum-part-1.md

 share: true
 image:
     thumbnail: /images/small/9826.jpg
 excerpt: Project Slocum Part 1 - due diligence on buying a boat is much like buying a house.
 Just as you may make an offer contingent on several variables, in the case of buying a boat it will be contingent on a marine survey and a sea trial.
 ---
+{% include toc %}
 {% assign pwimg="9826" %}
 {% assign pwcaption="" %}
 {% assign pwpng="" %}
 {% include post-wide-image.html%}

 Project Slocum Part 1 of 5 in a series of write-ups on our boat purchase adventure.
 In December, we first came across sailing vessel [Rachel J. Slocum](https://serenadewind.com/posts/when-first-we-saw-rachel-j-slocum/ "Rachel J Slocum").
 Now in February, we can begin to take the next steps.